"What’s the return on investment (ROI) for this intranet?”

 Report to leadership, stakeholders, employees

-Review the results at the completion of the employee survey and report back to relevant audiences.
-Whether the results show positive or negative changes in employees' feelings about the intranet, use the survey to help focus the intranet strategy.
+Whether the results show positive or negative changes, publicize results, and refocus your intranet strategy.
 You may also want to craft a plan based on the results to present to stakeholders and leadership.
 If you go this route, offer a draft plan and be prepared to change the plan as you gather feedback.

 Conclusion: Low overhead, useful approach

-It can be very hard to show the concrete financial value delivered by an intranet, but showing the intranet's impact may prove just as beneficial.
+Demonstrating an intranet ROI is challenging, but showing the intranet's impact may prove just as beneficial.
 An employee survey can provide data on your intranet’s success as well as offer insights about employee engagement—which many executives find more valuable than an ROI.